Jun3ng/capstonie-v1./README.md

-# Cap-stonie - Capstone Projects for data analytics work
+# Capstone Projects for data analytics work

 **Hi All!!**